JupiterOne-Archives/docs/knowledgeBase/asset-management/asset-properties.md

 # Asset Properties

-When you select any of the assets in the filtered results table, its detailed properties side panel opens on the right.
+When you select any of the assets anywhere in J1, its detailed properties side panel opens on the right.

 ![](../assets/asset-selected-entity-properties.png)